Skip to main content

 3. Click Save to finish.

-• The total outstanding balance on the lease ledger should be unchanged to what it was before.
-For example, the tenant was caught up and owed nothing, then that should still be the case.
+• The total outstanding balance on the lease ledger should be unchanged from before.
+For example, if the tenant was caught up and owed nothing, that should still be the case.

 • The total security deposit liability should have increased by the interest amount.
-For example, if you held $1000 in security deposit before the interest and you added $1 in interest, the total security deposit should now be $1001.
-You will see a line item for each month that Interest Earned was added to the lease.
+For example, if you held $1,000 in security deposit and added $1 in interest, the total should now be $1,001.
+You'll see a line item for each month interest was added to the lease.
+[Screenshot: Lease Deposits tab showing monthly interest line items]

-At the end of the lease, when it's time to refund the security deposit along with the interest earned, this can easily be done if you have been keeping up with the recording of interest earned.
+At the end of the lease, refunding the security deposit along with the interest earned is straightforward if you've been keeping up with recording interest each month.

-When on the lease, click the Deposits tab.
-In the Security Deposit section, the Total Security Deposit line is the total of the Security Deposit originally received and the amount of interest earned.
-If you haven't withheld any of the deposits, this is the amount you would refund back to the tenant.
-Follow these instructions if you need a refresher on how to refund a deposit: Refund a Lease Deposit on an Active Lease.
+On the lease, click the Deposits tab.
+In the Security Deposit section, the Total Security Deposit line shows the total of the original deposit plus the interest earned.
+If you haven't withheld any of the deposit, this is the amount you'd refund to the tenant.
+See Refund a Deposit Held on a Lease for a refresher on how to refund a deposit.

 Did this answer your question?